while-basic/chris-celaya-blog/content/articles/unsloth-training.md

     )
 ```

+For more information on chat templates, view [Unsloth Templates](https://github.com/unslothai/unsloth/wiki#chat-templates).

 ## Training Configuration

 ::alert{type="success"}
 💡 **Pro Tip**: Monitor the training progress using Weights & Biases for better visualization and experiment tracking.
 ::

-For a full run, set max_steps to 0.
-Include num_train_epochs = 1 to specify a single epoch.

 We now configure and initiate the fine-tuning process.
-The parameters are optimized for efficiency on limited hardware:
+The parameters are optimized for efficiency on limited hardware.

+For a full run, it is recommended to set `max_steps` to `0` and a new parameter which is `num_train_epochs` to `1`.

+Include `num_train_epochs = 1` to specify a single epoch.

 ```python
 from trl import SFTTrainer